Nathaniel Hawthorne College: Campus

 The college was located on the former Flint Estate in North Branch, Antrim, New Hampshire.
-It also included a former airport.
+It also included an airport near Atrium.
 The campus consisted of 900 acre that overlooked the North Bridge River.
 The campus expanded to include properties in three towns, twenty buildings, and a 50 acre airfield with a 3500 ft runway.

 In 1984, the surviving historic buildings of the Flint Estate were listed on the National Register of Historic Places.

+Academics

+Hawthorne College offered a B.A. and B.S. in a dozen areas of concentration, an A.S. two-yeard degree, a secreterial management assistant program, professional pilot training, and aviation administration.

 Student life

 The student yearbook was Janus.
 The college had a chapter of Kappa Sigma fraternity from 1975 to 1982.
 It also had a chapter of Alpha Eta Rho, a professional aviation fraternity.
 The college's marching band included bagpipes and highland dancers.

 Athletics

 The Hawthorne College mascot was the Highlander.
-The college was a member of the ECAC Northeast intercollegiate athletic conference.
-Prior to that, it belonged to the National Association of Intercollegiate Athletics and the Eastern Small College Conference and the New England Intercollegiate Association.
-Its team played in the 1983 NAIA Ice Hockey Championship semifinals, and played NCAA Division III hockey from 1984 to 1988.
+Its colors were green, white, and gold.
+In 1971, the college was a founding member of the Mayflower Conference.
+From 1984 to 1988, the college was a member of the ECAC Northeast, an intercollegiate athletic conference affiliated with the NCAA's Division III.
+Prior to that, it belonged to the National Association of Intercollegiate Athletics and the New England Intercollegiate Association.

 The college had both a men's and women's basketball team.
-It also had baseball, men's lacrosse soccer, skiing and cross country teams.
+It also had baseball, men's lacrosse, men's soccer, skiing, and cross country teams.
+Its ice hockey team played in the 1983 NAIA Ice Hockey Championship semifinals.
+The college played NCAA Division III hockey from 1984 to 1988.

-Hawthorne College started a cross country running team in 1980.
-Jim Boynton was a stand out runner and won the Mayflower Conference Championship in 1981 and 1982.
-He came in third place in 1980.
-He also won most of the season meets from 1980 to 1983 with course records at Franklin Pierce College, Castleton State (VT) and Hawthorne.
-He also received the All Conference Team award for his achievements in 1980 and 1982.